Understanding the MBTI ® and Personality Types Type Dynamics: Interpreting the code of MBTI Myers Briggs Personality

 Understanding Introverted Personality Types

-Conversely the four Introverted Types (I_ _ Ps) whose dominant preference is a Judging function (which is introverted), orient their Auxiliary preference – which is Perceiving – to the outside world.
+There are four Introverted Types (I_ _ Ps) whose dominant preference is a Judging function (which is introverted).
+They orient their Auxiliary preference – which is Perceiving – to the outside world.
+At the core of their being they are not Perceivers; they are Judgers.

 - The 4 “I_ _ J” Introverted Types are in actuality more strongly governed by their “P” (Perceiving Function) which is inside and often hidden.

-- The 4 “I _P” Introverted Types are more strongly governed by their “J” (Judging Function) inside and often hidden.
+- The 4 “I_ _P” Introverted Types are more strongly governed by their “J” (Judging Function) which is inside and often hidden.

 This inside “hidden” aspect can mask important characteristics of Introverted types.
-For example IP personality type people are often “more closed” or judgmental than they might appear and IJ personality type people are often “more open” than they might appear.
+For example IxxP personality type people are often “more closed” or judgmental than they might appear and IxxJ personality type people are often “more open” than they might appear.

-And among J Personality Types in general, the introverted types are more open than extraverted Js.
+Differences in Es and Is.
+Among J Personality Types in general, the introverted types are more reflective and less judgmental than extraverted Js.
 This is illustrated below showing the governing power of Introverts is hidden.
-If you have experience with INFJ and ENFJ types, you’ll agree that as a rule INFJs are likely to be more cautious in acting out their Feeling than ENFJs.
+If you have experience with INFJ and ENFJ types, you may agree that as a rule INFJs are likely to be more cautious in acting out their Feeling (in either a positive or negative fashion) than ENFJs.

 More helpful articles to understand your Personality Type